akkartik/lines.love/README.md

 * No scrollbars yet.
 That stuff is hard.

-* There are some temporary limitations when editing sources:
-    - no line drawings
-    - no selecting text
+* When editing sources, selecting text is not yet completely implemented.

 ## Mirrors and Forks